 let maxDepth = 0;

-// Seed with changed resources
+// Seed the BFS with the resources the deploy actually touches

 for (const id of changedResources) {